kotulaf/spring-boot-first/readme.txt

 in service, we create a new method createStudent which accepts all the parameters and first and foremost assigns a student from the database, checks if it exists to begin with (.findById(studentId).orElseThrow(() -> new IllegalStateException("example error")).

+we dont have to use query from our repo at all, all is done thanks to the student object. then we check whether the name provided is not null, has the length of 0 or already is in the database we do the same for the email provided by the user

+to check if that works we will use a PUT request, but beware of not using the ID as a query parameter in this case, as it doesn't go through... we will just put url/IDNUMBER?nameOrEmail=newvalue